How to Help Your Partner Deal with Depression?

 - Participate in hobbies together

-Make sure that your partner is not taking your self-care in a wrong manner.
+Make sure that your partner is not taking your self-care in the wrong manner.
 For example, you are planning to leave them alone!
 It is great if you take help from a professional to guide you in the right direction.

 Helping your partner to cope with depression can be emotionally draining for you but it is time that you become a good listener, stand beside them and support them in any way possible.
 Yes, therapies are good but your love will triumph it all.